AbhiAgarwal/notes/myprojects.md

 - Learnt.io, memory retention
 	- NodeJS, MongoDB, Dynamo (Personal), and I think a graph database in the future
 	- ~~Mapping Links of Wikipedia articles~~
 		- ~~Primary built ontop of Python, MongoDB, Graphviz, and Python shelves~~
 		- ~~Secondary built ontop of Python, Redis, and Graphviz.~~
 		- Built ontop of Python, and Neo4j
 		- Turn into a directed graph
 		- Built this, and graphed this -> Look for imporvements.
 		- Figure out and test ways to get correct weights
-- Analysis of Instagram pictures to predict male/female.
-	- Built on Python
-	- Using some R
 - Analysis of daily actions
 	- Node.JS with a ton of APIs
+	- Custom built APIs as well

 **Plain ideas**